Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Kensington and Chelsea and are not the council.
 About us

-The North West London Joint Health Overview and Scrutiny Committee is scheduled to discuss a range of significant health service matters, including a planned temporary move of specialist children's heart, lung, and critical care inpatient services and the transformation of a specialist learning disability CAMHS ward.
-The committee will also review progress on cancer prevention and early diagnosis across North West London.
+The North West London Joint Health Overview and Scrutiny Committee met on Thursday 19 March 2026 to discuss a range of significant health service matters across the region.
+Key topics included a planned temporary move of specialist children's heart, lung, and critical care inpatient services, an update on cancer prevention and early diagnosis initiatives, and plans for transforming a specialist learning disability CAMHS ward.
+The committee also reviewed its recommendations tracker and its work programme for the upcoming year.

 Planned Temporary Move of Specialist Children's Heart, Lung, and Critical Care Inpatient Services

-A key item on the agenda is the planned temporary move of specialist children's heart, lung, and critical care inpatient services currently delivered by Guy's and St Thomas' NHS Foundation Trust (GSTT).
-This move is prompted by a formal clinical risk escalation regarding the safety and sustainability of the paediatric cardiac surgical service.
-The proposal is to temporarily consolidate all heart and lung paediatric inpatient services and day cases requiring sedation at the Evelina London Children's Hospital and St Thomas' Hospital site.
-This decision is driven by the clinical judgment that the current on-call rota for the cardiac surgical workforce is unsustainable beyond April 2026 without compromising patient safety.
-The move also aims to meet mandated national Congenital Heart Disease (CHD) standards for the co-location of services.
-Outpatient clinics, day-case procedures not requiring anaesthetic or sedation, outpatient imaging, and research will continue at existing sites.
-The relocation of cardiac surgery necessitates the move of paediatric respiratory inpatients, as these services rely on the Paediatric Intensive Care Unit (PICU) and other co-located specialist paediatric services, which would no longer be viable at the Royal Brompton Hospital site after the cardiac surgery move.
-The briefing paper notes that the Evelina London Children's Hospital offers immediate access to a comprehensive range of paediatric sub-specialties.
-The move is scheduled to begin in mid-May 2026.
+The committee was scheduled to consider a briefing paper detailing a planned temporary consolidation of specialist children's heart, lung, and critical care (CRIC) inpatient services.
+This move, from Guy's and St Thomas' NHS Foundation Trust (GSTT), is proposed due to clinical risk escalation regarding the safety and sustainability of the paediatric cardiac surgical service.
+The intention is to consolidate these services at the Evelina London Children's Hospital and St Thomas' Hospital site.
+The paper highlighted that the current 1:2.5 on-call rota for the cardiac surgical workforce cannot be sustained beyond April 2026 without compromising patient safety.
+The move is also driven by the need to meet national Congenital Heart Disease (CHD) standards for co-location of services.
+Outpatient clinics, day-case procedures not requiring sedation, and outpatient imaging services are expected to remain at their current sites.
+The relocation of cardiac surgery necessitates the temporary move of paediatric respiratory inpatients, as these services rely on the Paediatric Intensive Care Unit (PICU) which would become unsustainable at the Royal Brompton Hospital (RBH) site without the cardiac surgery programme.
+The briefing paper outlined the impact on specialist respiratory sub-services, including Cystic Fibrosis (CF), Primary Ciliary Dyskinesia (PCD), Severe Asthma, Long-Term Ventilation (LTV) and Sleep Medicine, and Rare Lung Disease and Thoracic Surgery.
+It also detailed the proposed facility changes, governance and regulatory oversight, and patient involvement plans.
+The move is scheduled to begin in mid-May 2026 and is considered a temporary measure until a formal, commissioner-led long-term options appraisal and service reconfiguration process is completed.

 Transforming the Crystal House Specialist LD CAMHS Ward